philippta/flyscrape/README.md

 ## Features

-- **Highly Configurable:** 13 options to fine-tune your scraper.
-- **Standalone:** flyscrape comes as a single binary executable.
+- **Standalone:** Flyscrape comes as a single binary executable.
+- **jQuery-like:** Extract data from HTML pages with a familiar API.
 - **Scriptable:** Use JavaScript to write your data extraction logic.
-- **Simple API:** Extract data from HTML pages with a familiar API.
-- **Fast Iteration:** Use the development mode to get quick feedback.
-- **Request Caching:** Re-run scripts on websites you already scraped.
-- **Zero Dependencies:** No need to fill up your disk with npm packages.
+- **Tons of features:** 20 features to configure the scraping behavior.
+- **Browser Mode:** Render JavaScript heavy pages using a headless Browser.

 ## Overview